Franconia Mennonite Conference: History

 A steady growth of institutions began with a retirement home in 1914, followed by a mission board, an “Aid Plan,” a periodical, church schools, and young people entering higher education of all kinds.
 These changes were further stimulated by the return of young people from widespread voluntary or drafted non-military service in World War II.
 With the 1950s came mission outreach to Mexico, where conference congregations today have sister fellowships.

 As the written code of rules gave way in the 1960s to more congregational initiatives and discernment, the original role of bishops changed from that of control to that of counsel and encouragement.
 This was finally folded into a concept of “conference” that was more supportive and administrative than controlling.
 Nevertheless, a sense of responsibility for maintaining faithful scriptural standards has fostered a continuing credentialing for ministry of all sorts.
 Access to the heritage of faith is available in archives sponsored jointly with the “Eastern District Conference” that emerged in 1847.

 In the 1970s, the older usage of “conference” as the collective body of ordained persons changed in the direction of “assembly,” with strong involvement by lay members, new leadership roles for women, and the increase presence of many non-ethnic Mennonites, but a church fellowship they had espoused for its concern to follow Christ.

 Room was made where desired for charismatic motifs, more congregational initiative, and overhaul of traditional structures.
 In connection with the larger Mennonite denomination, a “Confession of Faith in a Mennonite Perspective (1995) was accepted, along with membership, in the year 2000, in a joint “Mennonite Church USA.”

 In the 1990's, Franconia Conference had trouble dealing with issues of sexual orientation and gender identity, with one of its congregations fully embracing lesbian, gay, bisexual, and transgender persons.
 The conference removed Germantown Mennonite Church from its membership in 1997, as the conference tried to remain faithful to the Bible, and in 2009 began the process of removing Alpha Mennonite Church of New Jersey for standing with its openly gay pastor.
 Alpha eventually changed pastors and remains with the conference.

-During the late 1950s a number of ministers and lay people alike withdrew to join the Conservative Mennonites which were concentrated more in Lancaster County.
+During the late 1950s a couple of ministers and lay people alike withdrew to join the Conservative Mennonites which were concentrated more in Lancaster County.